davidirvine/daisyseed-vscode-template/README.md

-# Crosscompile
+# DaisyVSCodeTemplate

-This project serves as a template for Daisy Seed development using VSCode.
+This project serves as a template VSCode project for developing for Daisy Seed.

 ## Submodules